savonet/book/video.md

 parameters](https://developers.google.com/media/vp9) are

-- `quality` can be `good` (the decent default), `best` (takes much time) or `mealtime` (which should be used in your scripts since we usually want fast encoding),
+- `quality` can be `good` (the decent default), `best` (takes much time) or `realtime` (which should be used in your scripts since we usually want fast encoding),
-- `speed` goes from -8 (very slow and high quality) to 8 (fast but low quality), for realtime encoding you typically want to set this to 5 or 6,
+- `speed` goes from -8 (slow and high quality) to 8 (fast but low quality), for realtime encoding you typically want to set this to 5 or 6,
 - `crf` controls quality-based encoding, as for H.264.